smartparam/smartparam.github.io/getting-started.md

 ## What just happened?

-During param engine creation classpath repository scanned all resources in given directory matching files against provided pattern (".\*csv$") and searching for parameters.
+During param engine creation classpath repository scanned all resources in given directory matching files against provided pattern and searching for parameters.
 Only the name of parameter specified in metadata matters when calling `paramEngine.get(...)`.
 Parameter engine takes query vector `[date, customerType]` and finds any parameter entries that match.
 As a result, part of a parameter matrix wrapped in **ParamValue** object is returned.
 **ParamValue** contains few convenience methods, one of them being **get()**, which returns single value